In character, in manner, in style, in all things, the supreme excellence is simplicity. – Henry Wadsworth Longfellow

 Entering into a new training session, there are always a few consistencies.
 I have only two hours to accomplish many things:

-- Create bonds of communication between dog and owner
+Create bonds with communication between dog and owner.

 It doesn’t necessarily happen in that order, but that’s a pretty good synopsis of everything I can accomplish in two hours.
 It seems like a lot, but as I’ve stated numerous times, dogs aren’t stupid.
 I also believe that (most) people aren’t stupid either.
 There are, of course, occasionally the incredible human exceptions.
 Dogs, however, are amazingly simple.
 That’s why I’m able to keep my training sessions short and simple.
 Remember, there is nothing wrong with your dog; he just sucks at being human.
 And most people are pretty decent humans; they just suck at being dogs.
 So, simply put, we need some communication going on, not a bunch of rules and regulations about how the two species should interact.
 Three steps to working with your dog; that’s all it takes for any situation involving a dog to be solved.